Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - 💥 Didn't change branches before developing.
 Now there’s a huge conflict mess.

 - Text and artwork for the homepage.

+- Text and artwork for the loginpage and minor homepage adjustments.